 Contemporary holdings in the languages of Southeast Asia reflect the full range of publications available in the region.
 The Asian Division also collects grey literature documenting a wide variety of subjects including the growth of civil societies, local music in minority languages, and environmental change.
 More recently, library staff in the Jakarta field office and in Washington, D.C. have begun to develop web archives to capture material on various topics that might not appear in print.

-By the end of 2019, the Southeast Asian collection had grown to incorporate holdings in 41 languages: more than 270,000 monographs, 2,740 serials, and 1,300 rare items.
+By the end of 2019, the Southeast Asian collection had grown to incorporate holdings in more than 86 languages: more than 270,000 monographs, 2,740 serials, and 1,300 rare items.
 These items are mostly searchable in the Library of Congress online catalogue.
-For material rendered in non-Latin scripts such as Thai, Lao, and Khmer, transliteration based on ALA-LC romanization tables is necessary.
+For material rendered in non-Latin scripts such as Burmese, Thai, Lao, and Khmer, transliteration based on ALA-LC romanization tables is necessary.
 Please direct inquiries on uncatalogued material to Southeast Asian reference librarians using the Ask-a-Librarian form.